One way to support your remote workers is a company-wide phone system.

 Below is a brief round-up of phone systems you could incorporate into your team’s day-to-day working.

-Microsoft Team is one of the most widely used co-working platforms on the market.
+Microsoft Teams is one of the most widely used co-working platforms on the market.
 It’s a VoIP PBX system, which can be used with a headset, a device or an IP phone.

-On RingCentral, you can flip calls to any device and set up local numbers.
+On RingCentral, you can easily add users and lines as your business grows.
 You can also set up visual voicemail, voicemail to email, internet fax, paging and answering rules as well as automatic voicemail transcription.

 Which phone system should I use for my remote workers?